 - Differentiate between unstable and stable patients with arrhythmias

 - Describe clinical characteristics of instability in patients with arrhythmias

 - Implement post–cardiac arrest management

 To Register for the PALS Provider Course, please select the date you will attend, as well as a Textbook option, then click Add to Cart.

-PALS Provider Course with Textbook
+PALS Provider Course

-PALS Provider Course without Textbook
+PALS Provider Textbook

 * A 25% non-refundable cancellation fee will be applied to all courses cancelled less than 48 hours in advance.
 Textbooks are nonrefundable.
 Should a student cancel the course and requests a refund, the cost of textbook, shipping, plus the cancellation fee will be deducted from course fee to be refunded.